 An effective, efficient transport system is a fundamental part of everyday life.
 It connects people and places to services and opportunities including jobs, health, education and leisure.
 It connects businesses and allows the efficient movement of goods and services.
-TfN works on behalf of the North's 16 million citizens and 1.1 million businesses, complementing the work of our Mayoral Combined Authorities (MCAs), County Combined Authorities (CCAs) and Local Transport Authorities (LTAs), and supporting the work of the government nationally.
+As Transport for the North (TfN), we speak with one voice on behalf of the North of England for transport.
+We are a statutory body made up of elected and business leaders from across the whole of the North.
+We collectively represent the region's 16 million citizens and 1.1 million businesses.